jeffrafter/jeffrafter.github.io/content/blog/gatsby-with-typescript/index.md

 ### `tslint`

-Because we'll be using typescript, we'll want to use TSlint[^tslint].
+Because we'll be using TypeScript, we'll want to use TSlint[^tslint].
 "Linting" is very similar to using prettier and in fact the two toolkits work together.

 [^tslint]: